-I am pleased to present the Alberta Public Health Association (APHA) Treasurer's Report for the 2021-2022 fiscal year.
-In addition to this report the APHA Financial Statements (March 31, 2022) have been completed with a financial audit performed by two members (elected during 2019-2020 fiscal year AGM) of the APHA.
+I am pleased to present the Alberta Public Health Association (APHA) Treasurer's Report for the 2022-2023 fiscal year.
+In addition to this report the APHA Financial Statements (March 31, 2023) have been completed with a financial audit performed by two members of the APHA.

 The APHA maintains operations as a voluntary organization without funding.
-However, we continue to maintain general operations.
-In the 2021-2022 fiscal year the APHA maintained membership subscriptions and renewal and supported public health advocacy as well as collaborative stakeholder public health initiatives.
+In the 2022-2023 fiscal year the APHA maintained membership subscriptions and renewal and supported stakeholder public health initiatives which included supporting the implementation of the School Food Animator program in collaboration with Alberta Food Matters.
+APHA held the contract services funds for the project (\$33,050).

 The APHA completed 2021-2022 fiscal year year-end filing to the Alberta Registries for ongoing Societies Act registration and completed year-end filing of Registered Charity Information Return to the Canada Revenue Agency.

-At the beginning of the 2021-2022 fiscal year, APHA held an operating balance of \$9,328.29 with a year-end operating balance of \$10,079.94.
-Our revenue was \$4,015 and our expenses equaled \$3,750 for the fiscal year.
-The APHA registered a surplus for the 2021-2022 fiscal year with a balance of \$265.
+At the beginning of the 2022-2023 fiscal year, APHA held an operating balance of \$10,412.70 with a year-end operating balance of \$24,929.81.
+Our revenue was \$36,296.62 with \$33,050 for the School Food Animator project, and \$3,236.62 revenue from membership and interest income.
+Our expenses equaled \$4,493.76 (excluding the School Food Animator project expenses) for the fiscal year.
+The APHA registered a surplus for the 2022-2023 fiscal year with a balance of \$7,488.51.
+Please note that \$5,120.85 from March 31, 2018, PayPal account closure is listed as a write-off this fiscal year.
+Write-off due to PayPal account administrative access barriers.

-The APHA fiscal reserves are within GIC Investment savings and T-Bill savings account the end of the fiscal year was \$17,368.05.
+The APHA fiscal reserves are held within a GIC Investment/T-Bill savings account.
+The end of the fiscal year reserve was \$17,718.60.

 In the upcoming fiscal year, APHA will continue to rely on membership contributions as a funding source.
-We will continue to explore opportunities to increase and diversify APHA funding.
-The Board is enthusiastic in exploring opportunities to build sustainable revenue in order to support Alberta's public health community.
+We will continue to explore opportunities to increase and diversify APHA funding in order to build sustainable revenue.

-Respectfully submitted by, Disha Panchal, Treasurer
+Respectfully submitted by, Disha Panchal Treasurer

-Issues, Partnerships & Funding Committee Report
+Public Issues Committee Report

-This committee leads the identification of priorities for action by the APHA and coordinates collaborative efforts and activities on those priority areas.
-This committee is also responsible for assisting the APHA in achieving its funding goals and objectives as well as maintaining and supporting collaborative leadership outcomes through strategic initiatives and partnerships that are aligned with our overall vision.
-The APHA was involved in several collaborative partnership activities during the 2021-2022 fiscal year in an effort improve public health in Alberta.
+This committee leads the identification of APHA priorities for action and coordinates collaborative efforts and activities on those priority areas.
+The APHA was involved in several collaborative partnership activities during the 2022-2023 fiscal year in an effort improve public health outcomes in Alberta.